aaltonewmedia/learn.newmedia.dog/content/courses/introduction-to-critical-making/02-tuesday/index.md

 The software we use for preparing the final files for the machine is Adobe Illustrator.

+### Safety

+{{<hint danger>}}
+Laser cutters are machines that are basically constantly trying to catch on fire.
+You have to always stand next to the laser cutter while it is running.
+Use the pause feature if you need to go somewhere while cutting.
+{{</hint>}}

+{{<hint danger>}}
+There are some materials that you should never use with a laser cutter.
+- PVC (polyvinyl chloride): creates pure chlorine gas when burned that is very harmful to you and destroys the machine!
+- ABS: Emits cyanide gas and tends to melt
+- Leather and artificial leather that contains chromium (VI).
+Leather that hasn't been chrome-tanned is ok.
+- Carbon fibers (Carbon)
+- Polyvinyl butyrale (PVB)
+- Polytetrafluoroethylenes (PTFE /Teflon)
+- Beryllium oxide
+- Any materials containing halogens (fluorine, chlorine, bromine, iodine and astatine), epoxy or phenolic resins
+{{</hint>}}

 ## Cutting

 With the Epilog laser